antongolubev5/Auto-Dataset-For-Transfer-Learning/README.md

-This repository provides a source code and data for the paper "Multi-Step Transfer Learning for Sentiment Analysis" (Anton Golubev and Natalia Loukachevitch, NLDB 2021)
+This repository provides a source code and data for the paper "Transfer Learning for Improving Results on Russian Sentiment Datasets" (Anton Golubev and Natalia Loukachevitch, Dialogue 2021)